justisg/DH150-JustisG/README.md

 #8: Aesthetic and Minimalist Design

-This website is not minimalist at all, with every page containing a sinificant amount of images and descriptive text.
+This website is not minimalist at all, with every page containing a significant amount of images and descriptive text.
 For example, at the bottom of every page on the site, below the "Connect" and "About Me" sections are a list of the most popular recipes with images.
-There are eight recipes in this section, and they are very unnecessary and useless.
+There are eight recipes in this section, and they are very unnecessary.
 Additionally, the images attached are blurry, and the placement of these recipes on the page are not helpful for users.
 **Severity Rating**: 3/3

 #9: Help Users Recognize, Diagnose, and Recover from Errors